 As part of a master plan to add more features into a common design platform, behind the scenes a small group of Rockwell’s best and brightest are working on a new editor for a new HMI line.
 And this new editor, when released, is to be a free addition to Studio 5000.

 I hope the above article detailing seven thing you should know about v21 was helpful.
-If you have any thoughts on this topic yourself please don’t hesitate to share them by using the “Leave a reply” form at the bottom of this page.
+If you have any thoughts on this topic yourself please don’t hesitate to share them by using the “post a comment or question” link below.